charlesgit670/sudoku/README.md

 The project is split into 3 differents step:
 - Detection of the sudoku grid -> extract and warp grid image -> split each cell of the grid
-- Read numbers from images
+- Read digits from images
 - Solve sudoku
-## Step 1: Extract sudoku grid and numbers
+## Step 1: Extract sudoku grid and digits
-To properly separate each numbers from the sudoku grid.
-I need to determine as precisely as possible the sudoku's outline.
+To properly separate each digits from the sudoku grid.
+We need to determine as precisely as possible the sudoku's outline.
 To achieve that, semantic segmentation seem to be the best choice here (of course there is non ML technique that can achieve it too).
-After some research, I decide to use the library detectron2 from Facebook AI Research.
+After some research, I decided to use the library detectron2 from Facebook AI Research.
 This library is easy to use and have multiple model for object detection, semantic or keypoint detection.
 In addition, each model has an already pretrained weight that can be loaded before running our data.
+I retreived from internet 200 images split into 160 train and 40 test that I labeled by hand with [labelme](https://datagen.tech/guides/image-annotation/labelme/).
 I used mask_rcnn_R_50_FPN_3x for segmentation because it's the lighter model with 3.0 Go used and it can run on my GPU [models documentation](https://github.com/facebookresearch/detectron2/blob/main/MODEL_ZOO.md).

 <img align="left" width="333" height="250" src="https://github.com/charlesgit670/sudoku/blob/main/result/sudoku.jpg">